-Service was friendly but poor.
+Service was friendly but inept.
 Admittedly this was a busy Saturday night, but the staff were clearly over-stretched, and long gaps occurred.
 Our fairly simple meal took over two and a half hours to produce.
-Dishes appeared as they were ready rather than at once, and there was some difficulty in getting any attention.
+Dishes appeared as they were ready rather than at at the same time, and there was some difficulty in getting any attention.
 The Vietnamese staff were dressed casually, mostly in black trousers and white shirts.
 The restaurant has no alcohol licence, which would have been useful to know when I made the booking, but this went un-remarked when I made the reservation; there is an off-licence, but it is several minutes walk up the road.
 As this is the sort of area where the Alsatians go around in pairs, it is best to bring something from home.

-I tried the chicken with lemon-grass, which was cooked on the charcoal grill but was grilled a little too long: not chewy but not optimal either.
+I tried the chicken with lemon-grass, which was cooked on the charcoal grill a little too long: not chewy but not optimal either.
 This was served with a small salad and some pickled vegetables, as well as a pile of none-too-hot but acceptably textured noodles (11/20).
 A “tamarind fillet of fish” was not a fillet at all, just a fried catfish with little flesh and plenty of bones, with what I can only describe as a brown gravy since it manifestly failed to taste of tamarind, or indeed anything else.
 This had some snow peas and red peppers for garnish, but they could not rescue the dish (10/20).
-Better were the vegetable dishes: French beans with garlic were lightly cooked with a generous amount of garlic (12/20).
+Better were the vegetable dishes: The French beans with garlic were lightly cooked with a generous amount of garlic (12/20).
 Even better were some very lightly cooked snow peas, served with garlic and a well made black bean sauce (13/20).
 A dish of Singapore noodles was very bland, while some egg fried rice was acceptable.